-Action No. Actions/Strategic Directions Partners Implementation Considerations & Options IMC1 Extend the role of the MVCA Public Advisory Committee (PAC) for the implementation and updating of the Watershed Plan.
-MVCA All sectors and communities represented on the PAC (Pg.
-4) May be made mandatory through 2021 changes to Conservation Authorities Act.
-Will require a revised PAC Terms of Reference to clarify roles, responsibilities and terms of engagement.
+Action No. Actions/Strategic Directions Partners Implementation Considerations and Options IMC1 Exten Public Extend the role of the MVCA Public Advisory Committee MVCA All sectors and May be made mandatory through 2021 changes to Conservation Authorities Act.
+(PAC) for the implementation and updating of the Watershed Plan. communities represented on the PAC (Page 6) Will require revised PAC Terms of Reference to clarify roles, responsibilities and terms of engagement.
 IMC2 Undertake meaningful engagement and establish new relationships with Indigenous partners through implementation of an Indigenous Engagement Plan and through ongoing engagement in watershed initiatives.
 MVCA Indigenous Communities Indigenous Engagement Plan (IEP) has been prepared and is being implemented as this Plan is adopted.
 Following completion of the IEP, the Plan will be reviewed and amended where needed to incorporate Indigenous considerations.
 The intent is to continue engagement, collaboration and relationship building throughout and beyond the implementation of this Plan.
-IMC3 Continue to collaborate with and promote collaboration among lake associations through networking groups, direct partnerships and stewardship programs.
-MVCA Lake Associations & Networks Federation of Cottage Associations (FOCA) The North Frontenac Lake Association Alliance and The Lake Networking Group are key conduits to grassroots collaboration.
-Collaborations can include: • Monitoring and stewardship initiatives • Educational workshops, materials and tools • Scientific research projects • Technical and advisory support in developing lake plans
+IMC3 Continue to collab and promote colla among lake associ through networking direct partnerships stewardship progra Continue to collaborate with MVCA The North Frontenac Lake Association Alliance and The and promote collaboration among lake associations Lake Associations and Lake Networking Group are key con collaboration.
+Lake Networking Group are key conduits to grassroots collaboration. through networking groups, Federation of Cottage Collaborations can include: direct partnerships and stewardship programs.
+Associations (FOCA) Monitoring and stewardship initiatives Educational workshops, materials and tools Scientific research projects Technical and advisory support in developing lake plans